 Interim and temporary custody orders are essential to ensure a child is properly cared for at all times – without chaos or parental conflict.
 A temporary custody order is relied upon for assigning parenting responsibilities soon after custody becomes disputed or unclear.

 Proceedings involving the custody of children are usually time-consuming, requiring multiple hearings that can literally extend a case for months or even years.
 This is especially true in divorce cases where complex property distribution issues are also in play.

 Who is Given Custody in Interim Custody Orders?

 Traditionally, the “who gets the kids” decisions were resolved by the courts with one parent or caretaker receiving the bulk of the time with the children.
 They also were assigned virtually all decision-making authority.
 The other party received limited visitation and little input regarding their child’s activities and medical care.

-How an interim custody order is obtained depends on the status of the case.
+How an order is obtained depends on the status of the case.
 If the parties have worked out an agreement, it is presented to the judge for his or her sanction.

-Interim orders for custody often become permanent in the sense that the final orders are similar to the interim orders.
+Interim orders for child custody often become permanent in the sense that the final orders are similar to the interim orders.
+This is also true of a temporary agreement between parents.
 Ensuring the interim order is a good one and sustainable over the long term is important therefore.